 The previous sections of this report have implicitly focused on new power plants as a remedy for high electricity prices and growing demand.
 However, new power plants take time to build.
 A shorter-term response can be achieved by managing demand.

 One way to do this is to curtail key customers during peak demand periods.
 A second, often related solution is investment in proprietary energy systems by enterprises that need to assure reliable electricity supply to run their businesses.
-Large commercial or industrial customers especially may have options, like cogeneration or microturbines (“distributed generation”), that allow them to reduce their energy demand quickly or switch to self-supply when supply is uneven.
+Large commercial or industrial customers especially may have options, like cogeneration or microturbines (“distributed generation”), which allow them to reduce their energy demand quickly or switch to self-supply when other supply is uneven.

 The question remains, at what point do high prices or supply instability elicit these demand-side responses from large customers?
 There is now some anecdotal evidence on this from California and PJM.
-In this regard, we will discuss herein two ISO programs, the California ISO’s Demand Relief Program and the PJM Customer Load Reduction Pilot Program.
+In this regard, consider two ISO programs, the California ISO’s Demand Relief Program and the PJM Customer Load Reduction Pilot Program.

 Another factor driving some customers to decentralized generation is the high cost of unreliability.
-We end this section with some brief anecdotal evidence on this point from high-tech businesses in California.
+This section ends with some brief anecdotal evidence on this point from high-tech businesses in California.

 ISO CURTAILMENT PROGRAMS

 The California Demand Relief Program 2000 was implemented by the ISO on a trial basis for this summer to reduce demand on the system during Stage 1 emergencies and to avoid more severe emergency conditions.
 The ISO was seeking up to 1,000 MW of demand reduction, but received curtailment bids to reduce only 180 MW.
 The California ISO will pay approximately $26.1 million in capacity payments for the curtailment over the four months of the program.
-Demand Relief Program load participants will also receive the RealTime energy price as an energy payment when they are curtailed.
+Demand Relief Program load participants will also receive the Real-Time energy price as an energy payment when they are curtailed.

 Given that each load participant can only be curtailed up to 30 hours per month, the capacity payment works out to an average of $1,207/MWH.
-Adding an energy payment of $100-$250/MWH puts the total energy and capacity payment between $1,307/MWH and $1,457/MWH, far above the current $250/MWH cap currently in place in the energy market in California (there is no capacity payment in California).
+Adding an energy payment of $750/MWH, the price cap in effect at the time the demand relief program was approved, puts the total energy and capacity payment close to $2,000/MWH, far above the current $250/MWH cap currently in place in the energy market in California (there is no capacity payment in California).
 Each Demand Relief Program load participant receives their individual curtailment bid prices, which are unpublished, as a capacity payment.
 There is no market-clearing price for the Demand Relief capacity payment, therefore the dollar per megawatt prices calculated above are averages of all the bids.

 The California Demand Relief Program allows for load participants to be interrupted on business days between noon and 8:00 p.m., with a maximum curtailment of 30 hours per month.
 A single curtailment event lasts a minimum of 2 hours and maximum of 8 hours.
-Load participants were asked (a) to bid the amount of capacity they would reduce (up to 1,000 MW was sought) plus (b) the fixed dollar per MW-month price at which they were willing to curtail their demand.
+Load participants were asked to bid (a) the amount of capacity they would reduce (up to 1,000 MW was sought) plus (b) the fixed dollar per MW-month price at which they were willing to curtail their demand.
 Load participants are compensated for capacity based on their actual curtailment performance.
 To monitor curtailment performance, load participants are required to install an approved interval meter.
 A California ISO Demand Relief Program is already planned for Summer 2001, with an anticipated load of 3,000 MW.